Sex work: Adult content-subscription services

 In adult content-subscription services (e.g. OnlyFans) social media creators can be paid for their content.
 This content can include selfies, tips, information, tutorials, as well as sex work.
 OnlyFans creators make a lucrative profit from subscribers who purchase access to their exclusive account every month.
-The experience is curated for each individual subscriber versus a broad audience like the content provided by Pornhub, brazzers, xxxvideos, etc. OnlyFans has changed sex work in a way that has made it more powerful for the creator, and safer for them to control how they perform their sex work.
+OnlyFans has changed sex work in a way that has made it more powerful for the creator, and safer for them to control how they perform their sex work.
 Many OnlyFans creators that focus on sex work have reported that they receive more subscribers as they post more frequently.
 It is irrelevant if the posts are "explicit" or not.
 Several of the women who perform sex work on OnlyFans have regulars that they know everything about from their job description to family member names, to when their surgical procedures are.
 Although these creators are often paid for and may assist in their subscribers' orgasms, this act is not considered prostitution.
-Subscribers to OnlyFans sex work accounts have stated that they can get porn for free anywhere, and that they are paying for a service catered to their personal needs.
+Subscribers to OnlyFans sex work accounts have stated that they can get pornography for free anywhere, and that they are paying for a service catered to their personal needs.
 These subscribers are paying for people to be an online significant other who occasionally helps them achieve an orgasm.